2017–18 UConn Huskies women's basketball team: Italian All-stars

-Three days later, UConn took on a team called the Italian All-Stars in Vicenza, Italy.
+Three days later, UConn took on the Italian All-Stars in Vicenza, Italy.
 Samuelson repeated her scoring performance with 23 points, while freshman Walker was the leading rebounder with nine.
-Dangerfield had 8 assist with no turnovers.
-Samuelson scored 15 of her points in the first quarter, helping the team to a 17-point lead — the team then continued on to a 103–45 victory.
+Dangerfield had eight assists with no turnovers.
+Samuelson scored 15 of her points in the first quarter, helping the team to a 17-point lead.
+The team continued on to a 103–45 victory.

 Celje

 The final exhibition game was held in Trieste against Celje, a Slovenian women's basketball club.
-UConn held a slim lead at halftime 37–36, playing without Collier who had injured her ankle in the prior game.
+UConn held a slim lead at halftime 37–36, playing without Collier, who had injured her ankle in the prior game.
 However, in the third quarter the Huskies were outscored 25–10 and ended up losing the game 79–59.
 Samuelson was the high scorer with 17 points but only hit one of her six three-point attempts.
 The Huskies hit just 32% of their field-goal attempts.

 Fort Hays State

 UConn took on Division II Fort Hays State in their first exhibition game at home.
-The starters were the four returning starters from the previous year plus Dangerfield.
+The starters were the four returning starters from the previous year, plus Dangerfield.
 Stevens came in off the bench and recorded 15 points and four blocked shots in the game.
 Nurse was the leading scorer with 19 points, while both Williams and Collier had nine rebounds each.
-UConn won the game easily 82–37.
+UConn won the game easily, 82–37.

 Ashland University

-The final exhibition game was against Division II Ashland University, who won the Division II national championship in the prior year and came into the season with a longest winnings streak in the country at 37 games.
+The final exhibition game was against Division II Ashland University, who had won the Division II national championship in the prior year and came into the season with a longest winnings streak in the country, at 37 games.
 Both teams were ranked number one in the preseason polls.
-Ashland's Laina Snyder had a double double with 12 points and 10 rebounds while Julie Whorley led the team in scoring with 17 points.
-For the Huskies, nurse led all scorers with 21 points hitting all of her seven shots from the field.
-Stevens and Williams each had double doubles, with Stevens scoring 16 points and pulling down 11 rebounds while Williams had 11 points and 10 rebounds.
+Ashland's Laina Snyder had a double double with 12 points and 10 rebounds, while Julie Whorley led the team in scoring with 17 points.
+For the Huskies, nurse led all scorers with 21 points, hitting all of her seven shots from the field.
+Stevens and Williams each had double doubles, with Stevens scoring 16 points and pulling down 11 rebounds, while Williams had 11 points and 10 rebounds.
 UConn won the game 119–56.